desert rock formations in front of pink and yellow sky

 Multiple sclerosis can be divided into three types, also known as disease courses.
 They are:

-• Relapsing-remitting MS (RRMS): The most common form of MS—85 percent of all cases—this type is characterized by periods of active inflammation or relapses, followed by periods of little to no discomfort.
+• Relapsing-remitting MS (RRMS): The most common form of MS—85% of all cases—this type is characterized by periods of active inflammation or relapses, followed by periods of little to no discomfort.

-• Primary-progressive MS (PPMS): About 10 percent of people with MS are diagnosed with PPMS, which involves symptoms that worsen gradually.
+• Primary-progressive MS (PPMS): About 10% of people with MS are diagnosed with PPMS, which involves symptoms that worsen gradually.
 While there may be brief periods of improvement, the general course of the disease is marked by decreasing functionality.

 • Secondary-progressive MS (SPMS): This type of MS develops after the relapsing-remitting (RRMS) type.
-Most cases of RRMS will eventually evolve into SPMS.
+Some cases of RRMS will eventually evolve into SPMS.

 What causes multiple sclerosis?